react-navigation/react-navigation.github.io/website/versioned_docs/version-1.x/deep-linking.md

 }
 ```

 In Xcode, open the project at `SimpleApp/ios/SimpleApp.xcodeproj`.
 Select the project in sidebar and navigate to the info tab.
 Scroll down to "URL Types" and add one.
-In the new URL type, set the identifier and the url scheme to your desired url scheme.
+In the new URL type, set the identifier and the URL scheme to your desired URL scheme.

 ![Xcode project info URL types with mychat added](/docs/assets/deep-linking/xcode-linking.png)